 Classic Stuffing with Gravy ( as a thickener I use arrowroot powder or tapioca starch), green beans with butter and garden salad or coleslaw.
 Dessert to follow, eggnog pudding or pumpkin pie, keto friendly of course!

 Now this sounds like a lot of food, and I haven’t quite narrowed it down yet, but this is a good start to the plan.
-You can get a printable copy of this menu here.

 I have lots of questions about Cauliflower Mash and after about a year I have refined my recipe and I am sharing it here.
-You can get a printable copy of the menu and this recipe here!

 Recipe for Garlic Cauliflower Mash